 Our operating theatres are state-of-the-art facilities designed for optimal efficiency, and facilitate a seamless operational flow for performing complex surgical operations.
-Every one of our operating rooms is equipped with sophisticated equipment from positive pressure rooms and ceiling-mounted equipment units to the latest advancements in surgical technology for performance at the highest level.
+Each of our operating room is equipped with sophisticated equipment, from positive pressure rooms and ceiling-mounted equipment units to the latest advancements in surgical technology for performance of the highest level.
 To reduce the risk of infection, all units operate with single-use surgical devices only.

 The operating table in the centre of the room can be raised, lowered, and tilted in any direction.
 The operating room lights are over the table to provide bright light, without shadows, during surgery.
 The anaesthesia machine is at the head of the operating table.
 This machine has tubes that connect to the patient to assist him or her in breathing during surgery, and built-in monitors that help control the mixture of gases in the breathing circuit.

 The anaesthesia cart is next to the anaesthesia machine.
 It contains the medications, equipment, and other supplies that the anaesthesiologist may need.
 Sterile instruments to be used during surgery are arranged on a stainless steel table.
 An electronic monitor (which records the heart rate and respiratory rate by adhesive patches that are placed on the patient's chest).
-The pulse oximeter machine attaches to the patient's finger with an elastic band aid.
+The pulse oximeter machine is attached to the patient's finger with an elastic band aid.
 It measures the amount of oxygen contained in the blood.
-Automated blood pressure measuring machine that automatically inflates the blood pressure cuff on patient's arm.
+Automated blood pressure measuring machines are used that automatically inflate the blood pressure cuff on patient's arm.